HSE-LAMBDA/ai4material_design/README.md

 If it fails, try removing `poetry.lock`.
 We are forced to support multiple Python versions, so it's imposible to have a single lock file.

 4. [Install pytorch](https://pytorch.org/) according to your CUDA/virtualenv/conda situatoin
-5. [Install pytorch-geometric](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html) according to your CUDA/virtualenv/conda situatoin
+5. [Install pytorch-geometric](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html) according to your CUDA/virtualenv/conda situation
 6. [Log in to WanDB](https://docs.wandb.ai/ref/cli/wandb-login), or set `WANDB_MODE=disabled`
 ### Rolos
 Should work out-of-the-box.
 The terminal commands assume the working folder `ai4material_design`, `cd` to it if needed.